Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

 Creighton Schedule Analysis

-- The Bluejays have tied for the 15th-most Quadrant 3 wins in the country (four).
+- Creighton has tied for the 18th-most Quadrant 2 victories in the country (two).

 Get tickets for any college basketball game this season at Ticketmaster!